hamadmuhammad758/MongoDB-with-Node-JS/GuideLine and HelpFiles/2-Collections_Documents & Schemas in mongo.md

 Collections are like a table in database

 # Schema
-Schema is like the blue print / Structure of data a specific collection/ Model can accept
+Schema is like the blue print / Structure of data for specific collection/ Model can accept

 # Document
 Document is an instance or single row (Like in relational db) of a collection